 ONS divorce statistics are collated from D105 forms used to record decree absolutes.
 These paper forms are supplied to ONS for processing by the courts.
-The Ministry of Justice (MoJ) also publishes a summary of divorce figures as part of their Judicial and Court Statistics.
+The Ministry of Justice (MoJ) also publishes a summary of divorce figures as part of their Court Statistics Quarterly.
 MoJ receives divorce data electronically from HM Court Service (HMCS) through the FamilyMan system.

 Since 2007 divorce figures published by MoJ have included dissolutions of civil partnerships.
 These are not included in ONS figures.
-The number of civil partnership dissolutions in 2011 published by ONS was 624.
-Further information civil partnerships and civil partnership dissolutions can be found on the ONS website.
+The number of civil partnership dissolutions in 2012 published by ONS was 794.
+Further information on civil partnerships and civil partnership dissolutions can be found on the ONS website.

-There are some other differences arising from the way the data are collected and processed.
+There are some other differences arising from the way the data for 2012 and earlier years were collected and processed.
 These include:

 The male divorce rate is calculated by dividing the number of males divorcing in a particular year by the estimated number of married males aged 16 and over in that same year (taken from mid-year population estimates by marital status).
 Likewise, the female divorce rate is calculated by dividing the number of females divorcing in a particular year by the estimated number of married females aged 16 and over in that same year.

 The statistics do not take into account married couples who separate, but do not divorce.